6 Different Types of Hair Weaves

 Further, it is essential to know that washing the hair too frequently can cause the weave to fall out.

-3. Glue-in Weaves
+3. Glue-in Weave

 Glue-in weave is another type of hair weave.
 It links the extensions to your hair using a particular glue.

-The stylist applies the adhesive to the hair wefts, subsequently bonded to the natural hair or protective hair cap.
+The stylist applies the adhesive to the hair wefts, subsequently bonded to the natural or protective hair cap.

-4. Fusion Weaves
+4. Fusion Weave

 Fusion weave is a beautiful style and type of hair weave that women can’t overlook.
 It is suitable for curly hair and straight hair.